joonanlab/joonanlab.github.io/_pages/team.md

 permalink: /team/
 ---

-# Team Members
+# Meet the Team

-(Please click the name below for the lab member's profile)
+Please click the name below for the lab member's profile.

 ---